 We have partnered with many employers and educational institutions to provide their employees and students with education opportunities.

 Corporate and Academic Partners

 Kaplan University is dedicated to the support, engagement, and involvement of our graduates.

 We have 15 ground locations across the country.
 Explore our locations to see if we're in your neighborhood.

 Interested in helping organizations improve the performance and productivity of employees?
 Consider our online bachelor’s degree in industrial/organizational psychology.

 Kaplan University’s Bachelor of Science Psychology in Industrial/ Organizational Psychology is designed to broaden your knowledge of the principles of psychology as it relates to business and organizational settings.

-The bachelor’s degree in industrial/organizational psychology can also serve as a foundation for pursuing your Master of Science in Psychology at Kaplan University.† At this time, residents of the following states may not enroll in the online Bachelor of Science in Psychology in Industrial/Organizational Psychology program: Delaware and Kentucky.
+The bachelor’s degree in industrial/organizational psychology can also serve as a foundation for pursuing your Master of Science in Psychology at Kaplan University.† At this time, residents of Kentucky may not enroll in the online Bachelor of Science in Psychology in Industrial/Organizational Psychology program.